 1 Introduction

-Volunteer computing (VC) is the use of consumer digital devices, such as desktop and laptop computers, tablets, smartphones, appliances and cars, for high-throughput scientific computing.
-People participate in VC by installing a program that downloads and executes jobs from servers operated by science projects.
-About 900,000 devices are currently participating.
-These devices have 5 million CPU cores and 560,000 GPUs, and collectively provide an average throughput of over 100 PetaFLOPS.
+Volunteer computing (VC) uses consumer devices, such as desktop and laptop computers, tablets, smartphones, appliances and cars, to do high-throughput scientific computing.
+People can participate in VC by installing a program that downloads and executes jobs from servers operated by science projects.
+About 900,000 devices are currently participating in VC.
+These devices have 5 million CPU cores and 560,000 GPUs, and provide an average throughput of over 100 PetaFLOPS.

-There are currently about 30 VC projects in many scientific areas and at many institutions.
+There are currently about 30 VC projects in many scientific areas and based at at many institutions.
 The research enabled by VC has resulted in numerous papers in Nature, Science, PNAS, Physical Review, Proteins, PloS Biology, Bioinformatics, J. of Mol.
 Biol., J. Chem.
 Phys, and other top journals [1].

-Most VC projects use BOINC, an open-source middleware system [2].
+Most VC projects use BOINC, an open-source middleware system [2] (one major project, Folding@home, does not use BOINC [15]).
 BOINC is a client/server system.
 Each project operates a server, which distributes jobs.
 Volunteers run the client program on their computing devices.
 A client can be “attached” to any set of projects.
 It periodically communicates with the project servers to report completed jobs and request new ones.

 Originally, BOINC volunteers had to browse the set of projects and decide which ones to attach their clients to.
 More recently, BOINC has moved to a “coordinated model” in which volunteers select science areas rather than projects.
 A central coordinator dynamically assigns devices to projects, based on volunteer preferences and other factors.
 This model has several advantages.
 Most notably, projects no longer must recruit volunteers, and new projects can be assured a certain level of computing power.
 This reduces the barriers to entry for new projects.